 Before starting with the time attendance policy, your legal advisors should check all the relevant local, state, and federal wage-and-hour and time-theft laws.
-You must create clear, thorough, and consistent procedures concerning clocking in and out, lunch and other breaks, and phone, and social media during working hours.
+You must create clear, thorough, and consistent procedures concerning clocking in and out, lunch and other breaks, and using the phone and social media during working hours.

-Furthermore, your employees need to fully understand their work responsibilities and how to use the time to achieve work-related goals if there is a lull in the workday.
+Furthermore, your employees must fully understand their work responsibilities and how to use the time to achieve work-related goals if there is a lull in the workday.

 After you have created the policy and the procedures:

-However, if you suspect or discover any evidence of employee time theft, you need to take preventive measures to stop such behavior from harming your business.
+However, if you suspect or discover any evidence of employee time theft, you must take preventive measures to stop such behavior from harming your work environment and your business.